Why Raise Crickets? Simple, Protein

 Eating Insects

-Insects for Animal Feed
+Insects For Animal Feed

-We already package up meal worms for our chickens but what about our other omnivorous livestock?
+We already package up mealworms for our chickens but what about our other omnivorous livestock?

 Still can't get over the fact that it's a bug?

-There is a cookbook, "On Eating Insects" by Josh Evans that describes the taste of Danish forest ants like this, "Like lemon rinds seared on the grill, with a hint of brown sugar."
-I don't know about you, but to me that sounds delicious and something I'd like to try.
 It's estimated by the Food and Agriculture Organization of the United States that 2 billion people eat bugs.
 That's not a bad percentage of people to market to.
-Athletes, health enthusiast and environmentally conscious individuals are always looking for environmentally friendly sources of lean protein, essential amino acids, and omega 3 fatty acids.
-For some people the thing they can't get around is that it's an insect.
+Athletes, health enthusiasts, and environmentally conscious individuals are always looking for environmentally friendly sources of lean protein, essential amino acids, and omega-3 fatty acids.
+For some people,e the thing they can't get around is that it's an insect.
 Maybe they should be marketed more like shrimp, clams, or other crustaceans; the insects under the sea.
 Just reverse it and call them, the lobsters of the land.

 It takes way less to raise these little guys than other animals or protein sources.
-In North America it's also considered a gourmet item and is imported from other countries that have been perfecting their insect recipes for hundreds of years.
-In Seattle at Safeco field they serve crunchy Chapulines otherwise known as Grasshoppers.
+In North America, it's also considered a gourmet item and is imported from other countries that have been perfecting their insect recipes for hundreds of years.
+In Seattle, at Safeco Field, they serve crunchy Chapulines otherwise known as Grasshoppers.

 According to the research firm Global Market Insights, The American market for edible insects exceeded $55 million in 2017 and is projected to increase more than 43 percent by 2024.